tjmahr/tjmahr.github.io/_posts/2017-10-11-ggplot2-how-to-do-nothing.md

 ```

 The function as it's written works fine... but the if-branches get in the
-way too.
+way.
 The main job of the function is to assemble something (a sum) from
 pieces of data, but that assembly is split across the if-branches.
 The `total`
-is updated in-place twice (`total <- total +`).
-I would rather combine all the
+is updated in-place twice (`total <- total + ...`).
+I would rather combine all
-data in one fell swoop.
+the data in one fell swoop.

 One way to move the data-assembly out of these if-branches is to make _the data_
 conditional.
 That is, instead of doing the addition in the `if` statements, we
-do all the addition at once but just add 0 if a piece of data isn't
+do all the addition at once but just add 0 when a piece of data isn't
 needed.
-This technique yields simplifies the function definition:
+This technique simplifies the function definition:

 ```r